 I’m often asked this… Putting on weight in pregnancy: how much pregnancy weight gain is normal?

 How much is healthy?
 Or necessary?
-How much of the weight you’re putting on is ‘Baby Fat’… + what’s the average time it takes to lose your baby weight?
+How much of the weight you’re putting on is ‘Baby Fat’… and what’s the average time it takes to lose your baby weight?

 But before we start worrying about how to lose it, how much pregnancy weight gain, is *average* pregnancy weight gain?